-Code for Africa (CfA) has an immediate vacancy for an Infographics Illustrator to join our Data Academy team, to create distinctive infographics, interactive maps and other visual stories.
+Code for Africa (CfA) has an immediate vacancy for a UI/UX designer to join our Knowledge team, to help create digital democracy tools for our partners in watchdog NGOs and investigative media.

-The candidate may be based at any of the StoryLab’s primary hubs in Kenya, Nigeria or South Africa.
-We’re also open to exceptional applicants from elsewhere in Africa.
+The position can be based at any of the Knowledge programme’s StoryLab hubs in Kenya, Nigeria, Senegal or South Africa.
+We are also open to exceptional applicants from elsewhere in Africa.

-CfA’s StoryLab is part of the Data Academy, which spearheads our training partnerships and data analysis and storytelling initiatives.
-It also includes CfA communities such as the WanaData women data science/storytelling network and the africanDRONE civic drone community, as well as the sensors.AFRICA sensor journalism initiative, with a network of more than 50+ newsroom and university partners across Africa.
-In addition, the Data Academy is custodian of other major CfA public infrastructure, such as the continent’s largest open data portal, open.AFRICA, and Africa’s largest census data portal, HURUMap.
+CfA’s Knowledge programme spearheads our training partnerships and data analysis and storytelling initiatives.
+It also includes communities such as the WanaData women data science/storytelling network and the africanDRONE civic drone community, as well as the sensors.AFRICA sensor journalism initiative, plus a CfA Academy network of more than 50+ newsroom and university partners across Africa.
+The Data Academy is also custodian of other major CfA public infrastructure, such as the continent’s largest open data portal, open.AFRICA, and Africa’s largest census data portal, HURUMap.